h2oai/sparkling-water/doc/tutorials/h2o_frame_from_key.rst

-Creating H2OFrame from an existing Key
+Creating H2OFrame from an Existing Key
 --------------------------------------

 If the H2O cluster already contains a loaded ``H2OFrame`` referenced by